 - Ass Shove: Happens to Stewart's dad in "Prank Call".

-- Asshole Victim: While several of the people who get caught up in the duo's mayhem don't really deserve it, quite a few do, such as Rush Limbaugh expy Gus Baker, who has his grassroots presidential campaign ruined by the duo's antics on his TV show; Mr. Manners/Mr. Candy, who gets fired twice because of his abusive behavior; and Coach Buzzcut, whenever Beavis and Butthead manage to get back at him.
+- Asshole Victim: While several of the people who get caught up in the duo's mayhem don't really deserve it, quite a few do, such as Rush Limbaugh expy Gus Baker, who has his grassroots presidential campaign ruined by the duo's antics on his TV show; the Maxi-Mart owner in "Another Friday Night"; Mr. Manners/Mr. Candy, who gets fired (and beaten up) twice for of his abusive behavior (brought on by the duo's behavior); and Coach Buzzcut, whenever Beavis and Butt-Head manage to get back at him.

 - Auto Erotica: If the van's a-rockin' don't come a-knockin'.